avc-adelaide/bellhoppe/README.md

     brew install gfortran

-For using `arlpy` (Python), additional packages are needed.
+For using the Python wrapper, additional packages are needed.
 These sometimes require a fixed version of Python, which at time of writing required something like:

     brew install python@3.12
-    pip3 install matplotlib arlpy
+    pip3 install -e .

 To run the test suite and compile the package documentation, you will also need: